zaifastafa/magento-docker/README.md

     - use `http://127.0.0.1:8010` for base URL (also configurable)

 Note: you can type `no` when it prompts to import sample data as it sometimes causes timeouts

+If everything goes well, you will see the following message at the end:

 ```
 ✔ MySQL Version 5.7.28 found.